aexol-studio/vendure-nextjs-storefront/README.md

 This is a NextJS starter for Vendure in the form of a demo e-commerce shop.

 > [!TIP]
-> The project is still in the **alpha phase**, but you can read the concepts, run the storefront page locally, or check how it works at: [shop.aexol.com](https://shop.aexol.com).
+> The project is in its **alpha phase**!
+However, you can still read the concepts, run the storefront page locally, or check how it works at: [shop.aexol.com](https://shop.aexol.com).

 <br />